-“Do we really have to go through this, my friend?
+“I see you accepted our invitation, Peter.
+Isn’t that nice, honey?”
+Diablo says wryly.
+“Do we really have to go through this, Peter?
 I mean what’s the point?
 You know I could kill them, and you, without hesitation.
 Then again, I do like that spark in your eye during our little competitions, especially now that I have your jewels.
 What a precious little family.”

 “Peter?
 Baby?
-Listen to me,” she begins, “Robert is crazy!
+Robert is crazy!
 He’s going to kill us no matter what you…” Diablo angrily pulls the microphone away.

-“You hear that Peter?!
+“You hear that, Peter?!
 They’re kicking and screaming their way to death.
 Call this whole thing off before I do something you’ll regret!”